Fios-Quest/YouTube-Scripts/src/iriss/011-common-traits-part-1.md

 While trait bounds usually restrict what types can be used in the concrete implementation, this has a widening effect.

-For example, in the last chapter, I mentioned that I was printing a simplified version of the `ToString` implementation for all types that implement `Display`.
+🦀 For example, in the last video, I mentioned that I was printing a simplified version of the `To String` implementation for all types that implement `Display`.

-This was because I left out the "question mark Sized" trait bound, so the `ToString` generic implementation actually looks more like this:
+🦀 This was because I left out the "question mark Sized" trait bound, so the `To String` generic implementation actually looks more like this:

-The `+` means the type `T` must abide both trait bounds so `T` must implement `Display` but also does not need to be `Sized`.
+🦀 The plus means the type `T` must abide both trait bounds so `T` must implement `Display` but also does not need to be `Sized`.

 You can (for complex but sensible reasons) opt out of Sized by implementing `!Sized` for your type.

-This is a bit beyond today's tutorial, but thought I'd mention it, cos its weird and fun.
+This is a way beyond today's tutorial, but thought I'd mention it, cos its weird and fun.

 ### Copy

-The `Copy` marker trait means that the data the type contains can be copied, however, "copy" has a very specific meaning in Rust which means that all the data can be exactly copied as is.
+The `Copy` marker trait means that the data the type contains can be copied, however, "copy" has a very specific meaning in Rust.

+It means that all the data can be copied _exactly_ as is.

-This only works, however, for types that exist on the Stack.
+This only works, however, for types that exist purely on the Stack.

-Let's take `String` as an example.
+Let's take `String` as an example of something that can't be copied in this way.

 `String` is a smart pointer that points to memory on the heap.